2graphic/sinap-ide/app/components/graph-editor/README.md

 # TODO
 - Update hit detection.
-- Drawable elements need to update geometry based on properties.
-[This is related to property binding.]
+- Drawable elements need to update geometry based on properties [^This is related to property binding.].
   - Node Position
   - Node Shape
   - Edge Arrows